 The post 3 employee benefits that can save you money on your taxes appeared first on MonsterWorking.

 The overall unemployment rate for March of 2014 was 6.7 percent, according to the U.S. Department of Labor's Bureau of Labor Statistics.
 Those ages 45 to 54 fared better than the national average at 5 percent, as did workers ages 55 and older at 4.8 percent.

-The post April Fools’ in the workplace: Watch out for balloons and airhorns appeared first on MonsterWorking.
+The post Middle-aged and unemployed: Smartly seize the opportunity for change appeared first on MonsterWorking.

 For 77 percent of us out there, stress is a major factor when it comes to changing jobs.